 If we do not produce enough because of age, genetics, or for any other reason, we greatly increase our chances of having undigested or partially digested food particles in our digestive tracts that can stimulate the growth of bacteria, lead to indigestion, cause abdominal cramps, create gas, and help develop an environment that foster overgrowth of Candida and yeast infections.

 Alpha Galactosidase is known as a glycoprotein.
 It hydrolyzes molecules from glycolipids and glycoproteins found in complex sugars.

-On a cellular level, alpha-galactosidase causes an important reaction in the cellular lysosome, an organelle inside our cells that is crucial in the breakdown of multiple types of biomolecules.
-In other words, is helps us break down the polysaccharides and oligosaccharides found in foods that are typically more-challenging to digest such as peanuts, beans, lentils and cruciferous vegetables, such as cauliflower, cabbage, broccoli and Brussels sprouts.
+On a cellular level, alpha-galactosidase causes an important reaction in the cellular lysosome, an organelle inside our cells that is crucial to the breakdown of multiple types of biomolecules.
+In other words, it helps us break down the polysaccharides and oligosaccharides found in foods that are typically more-challenging to digest such as peanuts, beans, lentils and cruciferous vegetables, such as cauliflower, cabbage, broccoli and Brussels sprouts.

 The Health Benefits of Alpha Galactosidase

 Alpha Galactosidase helps digest complex sugar and fat.
 Without this enzyme, sugar-fat complexes can accumulate in the gut, and later in the rest of the body.
 Without enough alpha-galactosidase, the poorly digested sugar-fat can build up in the muscles and chambers of the heart, as well as the blood vessels, kidneys, and nervous system tissues.
 Moreover, alpha-galactosidase enzymes help us break down carbohydrates, depriving bacteria of toxic, gas-producing fuel.